 Rapper Big Boi of the rap group Outcast joined the Libertarian party.

-Dr. Ben Carson is an Independent but his views are very Conservative.
+Dr. Ben Carson is a Republican.
 A movie was made about his life.

 Richard Parsons is one of the top black CEO'S in America, he use to be the chairman and CEO for Time Warner.
 Richard is a registered Republican.